jdillard/personal-site/source/_trips/2017-10-01-first-24-hours-in-yosemite.md

 When your good buddy does #vanlife, you have to visit in Yosemite.

-## The First Night
+## Arriving

-After being picked up in Fresno and stocking up on supplies, we drove towards the valley and into that iconic view.
+After being picked up in Fresno and stocking up on supplies, we drove towards the valley.
+A drive he had done several time, but was new to me.
+I knew to look, but not when.

 He had spent a few weeks in the Valley earlier in the season so he already had some spots scoped out to camp.

-We camp in an employee lot and get kicked out.
+We camp in an employee lot

+ I'm not feeling so well and cough.
+Get up to get gatorade from front seat.
+ Leave the front curtain open.
+We get kicked out.
 Banging.
 Flashlight.

 We camp at El Portal.
+Make it as level as we can and pass out.

 ## The Big Approach